ShortcutBreaker: Low-Rank Noisy Bottleneck and Frequency Filtering Block for Multi-Class Unsupervised Anomaly Detection: Conclusion

 \section{Conclusion}

-In this paper, we propose ShortcutBreaker, a novel feature-reconstruction framework designed to mitigate the identity shortcut issue in the MUAD setting.
-It incorporates two core innovations: a low-rank noisy bottleneck and a global perturbation attention mechanism, which significantly enhance performance by preventing shortcut learning in the bottleneck and decoder components.
-Extensive experiments confirm the efficacy of these components.
-Furthermore, the state-of-the-art performance achieved on four MUAD benchmarks (MVTec-AD, ViSA, Real-IAD, and Universal Medical) demonstrates consistent superiority over prior methods, particularly in complex and diverse scenarios.
+We propose ShortcutBreaker, a novel feature-reconstruction framework designed to mitigate identity shortcuts in the MUAD setting.
+It introduces two core innovations: a low-rank noisy bottleneck (LRNB) and a frequency-filtering block (FFB), which prevent shortcut learning within the bottleneck and decoder components.
+Extensive experiments across four well-established benchmarks confirm the efficacy of these modules, demonstrating consistent superiority over state-of-the-art methods, particularly in diverse scenarios.
+Furthermore, its low GFLOPs underline its potential for real-time applications.